purepennons/calendar/src/components/CalendarLogic/CalendarLogic.md

 The infinite states about calendar.
 It contains the following values.

-- internalDate: An core internal state that is used in the calendar.
+- internalDate: A core internal state that is used in the calendar.
 - selectedDate: The selected date.
 - nodes: An array that represents the current dates which could be injected to the corresponding views.
 Each node has the following properties.
 You can see the `DateView` or `MonthView` or `YearView` sections for details.
   - value